I-in-my-name/Traffic_Junction_Model/README.md

 # Traffic_Junction_Model

-Instructions for running:
+You need to install Maven to build the project.
+We use JDK 21.
+To run the project ensure this is installed and Maven is using it.

+Use
-run: >mvn clean install
+- mvn clean install
-to get all the dependencies on your own machine
+to get all the dependencies on your own machine.

+Use
-Then running the App via vscode should work fine, but use: mvn clean javafx:run
+- mvn clean javafx:run
-If it doesn't work

-You may need to download JDK 21 if you don't have it already (it is objectively better than all previous versions so we are using it)
+to run the project
+- mvn test
+to run the tests.